-Prerequisite(s): COM281(Research Methods)
+Prerequisite(s): 1 of COM281(Research Methods), COM301(Research Methods in Communication Studies)

 Advanced Critical Media Studies

 This course explores the role that various media, such as film, television, and the internet play in shaping and influencing society.
 Topics covered include theories of influence and effects, representations of gender, race, and class, ownership and democracy, and new media.
 After taking this course, students should possess heightened understanding and appreciation of media's significance and impact in the world.